 They are more focused on delivering the deliverables.

 I always focus on delivering my best deliverables to each of my clients.

-If you don’t have that attitude, you are mainly driven by money to be a freelancer which isn’t the right path any freelancer should be walking.
+If you don’t have that attitude, you are mainly driven by money to be a freelancer who isn’t the right path any freelancer should be walking.

-Recently I answered the question to one of my blog reader about should one accept an Offer if he is paid less but get an exposure and my answer to such a question will always be yes because for me freelancing is more about being able to learn something new all the time than the money I am being paid for my skills.
+Recently I answered the question to one of my blog reader about should one accept an Offer if he is paid less but get exposure.
+My answer to such questions will always be yes.
+Because for me, freelancing is more about being able to learn something new all the time than the money I am being paid for my skills.

-Yes, I agree at some point of time in life, you may have to work only for money and there is no denying about it.
-It is life and if the demand is extra cash, go get it.
-The point I am trying to make is, you shouldn’t be driven by money only.
+Yes, I agree at some point of time in life, you may have to work only for money, and there is no denying about it.
+It is life, and if the demand is extra cash, get it.
+The point I am trying to make – you shouldn’t be driven only for money.

 Opportunities don’t come linearly one after the other.
 If you accept everything that comes your way in that order, there won’t be time for a better opportunity that may come at a later stage in your freelancing career